Mirror Symmetry for Five-Parameter Hulek-Verrill Manifolds: Toric Geometry and Mirror Symmetry

 For the labelling of the faces, see appendix \ref{app:Toric_Geometry_Data}.
 The 20 triangular prisms break up into two $\IZ_{5}{\,\times\,}\IZ_{2}$ transitive orbits under the actions $\mathfrak{A}$ and $\mathfrak{B}$ given in \eqref{eq:4d_Z10}, and the tetrahedra form one such orbit.
 The facets meet as displayed in \fref{fig:fit}.

 The polytope $\wh \Delta$ defines a fan whose cones are exactly those supported by the faces of $\wh \Delta$.
 This fan, however, is not simplicial, and consequently we wish to find a triangulation of $\wh \Delta$, which corresponds to a smooth fan.
 We find that there are two triangulations that respect the $\IZ_5 {\,\times \,} \IZ_2$ symmetry.
+For the purposes of this work, the choice of triangulations does not make a difference.
+In particular, the family of mirror manifolds one finds does not depend on the triangulation, nor are any of the properties that we consider here, such as the location of singularities, affected by this choice.
+Therefore we will give just the first of these triangulations.

 In the four-dimensional description, the action is a composition of the $\IZ_5 {\, \times \,} \IZ_2$ action in five dimensions and the projection to four dimensions.
 This gives

 The cones in the first triangulation are given by

 and their images under $\IZ_2 \times \IZ_5$, together with the 10 simplicial cones supported by the tetrahedra.
 The cones $\sigma_1, \sigma_2$ and $\sigma_3$ correspond to the triangulation of the triangular prism $y_1 + y_2 = 1$ and $\sigma_4,\sigma_5$ and $\sigma_6$ give a triangulation of the prism $y_3 + y_5 = -1$.